 The VA offers two benefit disability programs:

 Disability Pension for any veteran who served for at least 1 day during a recognized wartime period and now has a disability (does not have to be associated with their military service)

 Contrary to what many believe, VA benefits do not require that you have a service-related injury or disability or that you served in combat.
 The Aid & Attendance benefits are available for every veteran who served for at least 90 days, including at least one day during a recognized wartime period, and who received a discharge other than a dishonorable discharge.

 The VA recognized wartime periods are:

-We counsel veterans on their rights to these benefits and assists them in obtaining these and other public benefits.
-Contact us today to learn more about Veterans’ benefits planning.
+We counsel veterans on their rights to these benefits and assist them in obtaining these and other public benefits.
+Contact us today to learn more about veterans’ benefits planning.